karrot-dev/35c3-foodsaving-talk/index.md

 </div>

 ???
-- You need people working together for this to function
+- in fact, you need people coming together for this to work
+- in the end you need a whole community of foodsavers and eaters to make use of all the saved food
+- so you want a good community spirit so that ppl want to come back
+- and you want a core group of friends to coordinate everything
-- Everything is more fun if you do it together with friends
+- cos everything is more fun if you do it together with friends
-- What is more fun is more stable, as you'll keep on doing it
+- and what is more fun is more stable, because you _like_ doing it

 ---